-Baking soda, a popular chemical compound found in almost every household, is effective in removing rust from metal.
-Just apply a thin layer of the wet mixture of baking soda and water and later scrub it off.
+Baking soda, a popular chemical compound found in almost every household, is very effective in removing rust from metal surface.
+Just apply a thin layer of the wet mixture of baking soda and water and scrub it off.

 This simple technique is very effective in cleaning rust from any metal surface, patio furniture, and garden tools.

 Method 2: Use white vinegar

 Due to acidic and antimicrobial properties of vinegar, it is known as a natural cleaning agent and a home remedy.
 You can add a pinch of salt to increase its acidic intensity, resulting in the creation of a more powerful rust cleaning solution.